 \section{Introduction}

-Consider two remote nodes having binary sequences $X$ and $Y$, respectively, where $Y$ is an \emph{edited} version of $X$.
-In this paper, we consider the edits to be deletions.
-Let the length of $X$ be $n$ bits, and the number of deletions be $k$.
-Thus, $Y$ is a sequence of length $m=(n-k)$, obtained by deleting $k$ bits from $X$.
-In the synchronization model shown in Fig. \ref{Source-model}, the node with $X$ (the ``encoder") sends a message $M$ via an error-free link to the other node (the ``decoder"), which attempts to reconstruct $X$ using $M$ and $Y$.
+Consider two remote nodes with binary sequences $X$ and $Y$, respectively.
+The sequence $Y$ is an \emph{edited} version of $X$, where the edits consist of deletions and insertions.
+In the synchronization model shown in Fig. \ref{Source-model}, the node with $X$ (the encoder) sends a message $M$ via an error-free link to the other node (the decoder), which attempts to reconstruct $X$ using $M$ and $Y$.
 The goal is to design a scheme so that the decoder can reconstruct $X$ with minimal communication, i.e., we want to minimize the number of bits used to represent the message $M$.

-The deletion model considered here is a simplified version of the general file synchronization problem where the edits can be a combination of deletions, insertions, and substitutions.
-The general synchronization problem has a number of applications including file backup (e.g., Dropbox) and file sharing.
-Various forms of the synchronization model have been studied in previous works; see, e.g., \cite{evf98,CormodePSV00,OrlitskyV01,Trachten06,RVSync15,YazdiDol14,MaKTse11}.
-A number of these works allow for \emph{two-way} interaction between the encoder and decoder.
-Interaction between the two nodes is also used in some practical file synchronization tools such as rsync \cite{trigdell99}.
+This synchronization model is relevant in a number of applications including distributed file editing, and systems for file backup and sharing (e.g., Dropbox).
+The synchronization problem has been studied in several previous works, both in the one-way setting \cite{Orlitsky93,irmak2005improved,MaKTse11,belazzougui2016edit,cheng2018,haeupler2018optimal,jowhari,hanna2019guess}, and in the two-way setting where the encoder and decoder can exchange multiple rounds of messages \cite{CormodePSV00,OrlitskyV01,RVSync15,YazdiDol14,sala2016synchronizing}.
+Some practical file synchronization tools such as rsync \cite{trigdell99} also use multiple rounds of information exchange.
+We discuss the prior work on one-way synchronization in more detail in Section \ref{subsec:rel_work}.

-In contrast, we seek codes for \emph{one-way} synchronization: the message $M$ is produced by the encoder using only $X$, with no knowledge of $Y$ except its length $m$.
-We assume that the decoder knows $n$, so it can infer the number of deletions $k = (n-m)$.
+We seek codes for {one-way} synchronization: in Fig. \ref{Source-model}, the message $M$ is produced by the encoder using only $X$, with no knowledge of $Y$, except that the number of edits is at most $k$.
+We assume that the decoder knows the length of $X$, which is denoted by $n$.
 The message $M$ belongs to a finite set $\mc{M}$ with cardinality $\abs{\mc{M}}$.
-The synchronization rate is defined as $R = \frac{ \log_2 \abs{\mc{M}}}{n}$.
-We would like to design a code for reliable synchronization with $R$ as small as possible; $R=1$ is equivalent to the encoder sending the entire string $X$.
+The synchronization rate (or redundancy per symbol) is defined as $R = \frac{ \log \abs{\mc{M}}}{n}$.
+(Throughout the paper, $\log$ denotes logarithm with base 2.)
+We would like to design a code for reliable synchronization with $R$ as small as possible, noting that $R=1$ is equivalent to the encoder sending the entire string $X$.